smchowdh/ConcurrentKeyValueStore/README.md

 # ConcurrentKeyValueStore

 This is an implementation of concurrent key value store get and put calls.
-This includes get() and put() functionality
+This includes **get()** and **put()** functionality

 ## Design Details
 ### Data processing
-The implementation stores the keyValue store as a hashmap structure where indexes in the hashArray are obtained through the key's string (see **getHashKey()**).
+The implementation stores the key value store as a hashmap structure where indexes in the hashArray are obtained through the key's string (see **getHashKey()**).
 The size of the hash array can be defined by the constructor's input parameter, **hashArraySize**.
-When collisions (hashKeys are the same) occur, the location in hashArraySize will store the data in a linkedList (named **CollisionList**).
+When collisions (hashKeys are the same) occur, the location in **hashArraySize** will store the data in a linkedList (named **CollisionList**).

 ### Data locking
-In order to allow multiple threads to work efficiently on the store without triggering race conditions, when a key is sent to **get()** or **put()** the relevant lock is put in place denoted by the hashKey.
-This is to allow simultaneous updates to the hashArray to maximize concurrency usage.
-This level of concurrent threads working on the store can be specified by the hashArraySize.
-In general, larger hashArraySize means more threads can manipulate data in the store at the same time however more space is needed to store the reference to the CollisionList and to the new locks.
+In order to allow multiple threads to work efficiently on the store without triggering race conditions, when a key is sent to **get()** or **put()** the relevant lock is put in place denoted by the hash key.
+This is to allow simultaneous updates to the hash array to maximize concurrency usage.
+This level of concurrent threads working on the store can be specified by the **hashArraySize**.
+In general, larger **hashArraySize** means more threads can manipulate data in the store at the same time however more space is needed to store the reference to the **CollisionList** and to the new locks.

 ### Strongly Consistent
-When multiple threads act on the same key in the key value store, the most recent put() call is saved and all subsequent threads will read that new value.
+When multiple threads act on the same key in the key value store, the most recent **put()** call is saved and all subsequent threads will read that new value.

 ### Handles Read Heavy Traffic In Embedded Settings
 Since it's likely that traffic will be heavily read skewed, Read/Write locks are used in order to avoid race conditions while allowing for read heavy traffic.
 These locks allow **get()** operations for the same hashKeys to run concurrently however **put()** operations pause execution for **get()** and **put()** for the same hashKeys.